Learn why audio seems out of sync when you’re watching and listening with a pair of Bluetooth headphones (and how to fix it).

 - Right-click on the Start button (Windows logo), then select “Device Manager” from the list.

-- Click the arrow pointing to the right beside “Bluetooth”.
+- Open the Bluetooth dropdown menu by clicking the arrow pointing to the right beside “Bluetooth”.

-- Select “Update Driver” then follow the proceeding steps.
+- Select “Update Driver” then follow the on-screen instructions steps.

 This can also solve other Bluetooth headphones issues like when Bluetooth headphones are connected but have no sound.